programmatoroSeduto/rt2_assignment_1/README.md

 	roslaunch rt2_assignment1 sim.launch
 	```

 	Testing the ros2 side is ... a little bit more difficult.
 It's easier to run the project and test it.
-In any case, don't forgeto to look at the log file, which should resemble the following one:
+In any case, don't forget to look at the log file, which should resemble this:

 	```
 	Starting >>> rt2_assignment_1